 - In 2013, Microsoft was sued to its search engine by a patent troll, Vringo, living of remnants of Lycos.
 A patent describes how to sort ads based on click-throughs!
 Microsoft make a settlement and agreed to transfers 6 patents to Vringo, gives it $ 1 million (to help sue Google?).
 All that providing to get 5% of what Vringo will perceive by suing Google for the same patents.
 Difficult to be more evil!

 In August 15, 2014, the Court of Appeal overseeing the case Vringo against Google ruled that Vringo's patents were invalid because too obvious.
 Microsoft will receive 5% of nothing.

 - When Steve Ballmer announced on 23 August 2013 that he will soon leave his position as CEO of Microsoft, the share price increased to 8%.
 With the stock he owns, Ballmer then enriched with 625 million dollars!

-- The US might not have abolished software patents but at least counteract the negative effects.
+- The US might not have abolished software patents but at least counteract the negative effects such as the "Patent trolls".
 89% of the trials concerning software patent in 2013.
 A reform was proposed in 2013.
 This would have been the end of the patent trolls that extort businesses with fictitious inventions.
 But intense lobbying from Microsoft (and IBM) killed the reform, according to the Washington Post.

 - In January 2014, Microsoft's revenue come from the following products: enterprise software (47%), consumer software including Windows (23%), hardware including XBox (14%), other business equipment (8%), consumers (8%).